Hurricane Gordon: Hispaniola

 The broad circulation of Gordon produced a persistent southerly flow across Hispaniola, causing orographic lift in mountainous regions.
 This caused a prolonged period of heavy rainfall, reaching 14 in in Les Cayes in a 24‑hour period, and over 9 in in the same duration in the capital city, Port-au-Prince.
+22.94 in of rain was recorded at Camp-Perrin.
 In Jacmel, Gordon dropped 13 in in about 12 hours.
 The rains resulted in flooding and landslides across the country.
 There was knee-deep flooding in the shantytown of Cité Soleil, and in Jacmel, the rains increased levels along three rivers.
 There, the storm washed out the road connecting with Port-au-Prince, and three bridges were destroyed.
 In Jacmel, 725 houses were destroyed, forcing 1,500 people to stay at shelters.
 Gordon left portions of southeastern Haiti without water access.
 About 10,800 houses were damaged to some degree, and an additional 3,500 homes were destroyed.
 About 1.5 million people were directly affected in the country, mostly near Port-au-Prince and in the southern portion, and more than 89,000 people were left homeless.
 In Port-au-Prince, about 20,000 homes were flooded, and the bridge connecting the city with northern Haiti was also flooded.
 Overall damage in the country was estimated at $50 million.

 The floods and mudslides killed many people in Haiti, although the exact total will likely never be known.
 On November 19, officials reported 531 deaths, and by two days later the total was potentially as high as 2,000.
 On November 24, the death toll reached 824, and the United Nations Office for the Coordination of Humanitarian Affairs reported on December 21 that Gordon killed 1,122 people in the country.
 Most of the deaths occurred in Port-au-Prince, Jacmel, and Léogâne.
 Damage was heavier in Haiti than elsewhere along Gordon's track due to poor infrastructure consisting of shacks on flood-prone denuded hills.
 The country suffers large death tolls from many hurricanes, caused in part by human activity.
 Large-scale deforestation left Haiti with about 1.4% of its forests as of 2004, leaving denuded mountain slopes that allows rainwater to wash down unimpeded.
 The lack of tree cover contributed to the devastating floods that caused most of Gordon's deaths.

 In neighboring Dominican Republic, Gordon caused flooding and landslides that disrupted travel and communications to the interior portions of the country.
 Several slums around Santo Domingo flooded.
 The storm killed five people in the country.